Top 15 things to do visiting Panama City

 Tip – Night time here is quite lively with music, dance and some performances and the area is lit up nicely along with easy walks along the waterfront area and into the historic district.
 Cabs are plentiful and cheap or you can also opt for Uber rides which is available throughout the city.

-4. The Malecon (bay front area)
+4. The Malecon (bay front area) of Panama City

 The Malecon or bay front of Panama City is a lively area that connects the old town of Casco Antigua, the fisherman’s wharf and seafood market and onto the new downtown business district.
 Stretching for miles, this waterfront promenade has beautiful views of the entire bay from the new downtown business district all the way into the historic district.
 It is a scenic area local cafes, street food vendors, playgrounds and green belts and is the perfect place for a stroll or spot to enjoy sunset overlooking the Pacific Ocean.
 If you’re looking for open space and nice views with scenic vistas to photograph, then the Malecon is the right spot see everything from old to new in one quick sweep along the waterfront area.